unitedoperations/UnitedOperationsFramework/docs/core/acre.md

 ---

-# Developers
+# Advanced Mission-making

-## WIP

-This subsection will contain explanations of the functions created for the framework.
-It should not contain explanations of CBA function calls etc.
-Major event-handlers that developers can use themselves for certain tasks should also be documented and explained here.

 ## Functions

-_**WIP**_
+This module does not provide any functions end-users can call themselves.

 ## Eventhandlers

-_**WIP**_
+This module does not provide any event-handlers end-users can call themselves.

+---